Attendance Matters at NNPS

 Every minute of a student's time at school is important.
 Students who are absent for even one day miss valuable instructional time and can easily fall behind in school.
 Too many absences - excused and unexcused - can keep students from succeeding academically.

-To encourage regular student attendance, Newport News Public Schools is updating its attendance procedures effective Wednesday, November 9, the start of the second quarter of the school year.
+To encourage regular student attendance, Newport News Public Schools updated its attendance procedures effective Wednesday, November 9, 2022, the start of the second quarter of the school year.

 Frequently Asked Questions about School Attendance